TechnicalPursuit/TIBET/doc/markdown/tibet-appcache.1.md

 file.

   * `--enable` :
-    Update `index.html` to use the proper manifest value.
+    Update `index.handlebars` to use the proper manifest value.
 When active the html element will have a `manifest` attribute, otherwise it will have a `no-manifest` attribute (which effectively turns off caching).

   * `--disable` :
-    Update `index.html` to have a `no-manifest` attribute.
+    Update `index.handlebars` to have a `no-manifest` attribute.
 This attribute name effectively will disable the cache. *NOTE that if the cache was ever activated you must clear your browser's cache content and any browser-specific appcache (chrome://appcache-internals/) to fully disable.*

   * `--develop` :
-    Update the cache such that application file content is commented out so it will load dynamically via the network.
+    Update the cache such that application-specific content is commented out so it will load dynamically via the network.
 Invert the flag via `--no-develop` to uncomment application section content to test your application running from the cache.
 Note `--develop` is on by default.